Liberty Bell: 19th century

-The Pass and Stow bell was first termed "the Liberty Bell" in Anti-Slavery Record, a journal published by the New York Anti-Slavery Society.
-Two years later, in 1837, in another publication by the society in the journal Liberty, an image of the bell appears on its cover under the heading, "Proclaim Liberty".
-In 1839, Boston's Friends of Liberty, another abolitionist group, titled their journal The Liberty Bell.
-The same year, William Lloyd Garrison's anti-slavery publication The Liberator reprinted a Boston abolitionist pamphlet containing a poem entitled "The Liberty Bell" that noted that, at that time, despite its inscription, the bell did not proclaim liberty to all the inhabitants of the land.
+Abolitionists in the antebellum period gave the bell its best-known name, as well as new meaning as an icon of protest against slavery.
+The Pass and Stow bell was first termed "The Liberty Bell" in Anti-Slavery Record, a journal published by the New York Anti-Slavery Society, which argued that "Hitherto, the bell has not obeyed the inscription and its peals have been a mockery, while one sixth of ‘all inhabitants’ are in abject slavery”.
+Two years later, in 1837, the society published another journal titled Liberty, with an image of the bell on its cover under the heading, "Proclaim Liberty".
+In 1839, William Lloyd Garrison's anti-slavery publication The Liberator reprinted a Boston abolitionist pamphlet containing a poem entitled "The Liberty Bell", which noted that, at that time, despite its inscription, the bell did not proclaim liberty to all the inhabitants of the land.
+That same year, Boston abolitionists led by Maria Weston Chapman began publishing an annual antislavery gift book called The Liberty Bell, which they sold at antislavery fairs to raise funds for the movement.
+Garrison, along with many other abolitionists including Frederick Douglass, also frequently invoked Leviticus 25:10, the biblical passage inscribed on the bell, to connect their movement with the idea of Jubilee.

 A great part of the modern image of the bell as a relic of the proclamation of American independence was forged by writer George Lippard.
-On January 2, 1847, he published an article, "Fourth of July, 1776", in the Saturday Courier.
+On January 2, 1847, he published a short story, "Fourth of July, 1776", in the Saturday Courier.
 The short story depicted an aged bellman on July 4, 1776, sitting morosely by the bell, fearing that Congress would not have the courage to declare independence.
 At the most dramatic moment, a young boy appears with instructions for the old man: to ring the bell.
 It was subsequently published in Lippard's collected stories.
 The story was widely reprinted and closely linked the Liberty Bell to the Declaration of Independence in the public mind.
 The elements of the story were reprinted in early historian Benson J. Lossing's The Pictorial Field Guide to the Revolution (published in 1850) as historical fact, and the tale was widely repeated for generations after in school primers.